22Bet Review 2026: Bonus, Odds, Casino & Is It Legal in Canada?

 Licensing, safety & is it legal in Canada?

-Is 22Bet legal in Canada?
+Is it legal in Canada?

 Safety & fairness

-| Factor | 22Bet |
+| Factor | What we found |

 |---|---|

-| Licence | Curaçao eGaming |
+| Licence | Curaçao (verify current details on-site) |

-| Ontario (AGCO/iGO) | Not registered |
+| Ontario (iGO/AGCO) registered | No |

 Frequently asked questions

-Does 22Bet support Interac e-Transfer?+
+Does 22Bet accept Interac e-Transfer in CAD?+